-DCH

-DBHDD

-Frequency of Verification:

 DBHDD: Annual

 DCH CVO: every three years

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service

+State requests the outhority to movide the following additional comics not

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+as provided in 42 CFR §440.180(b)(9), uspecified in statute. ne State requests the authority to provide the following additional service not

-Community Living Support - Personal Assistance Retainer --- --
+Service Title:

+Community Access

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-17 Other Services 17990 other

 Category 2: Sub-Category 2:

-Catagory 3.
-Sub Catagory 3.

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4: Complete this part for a renewal application or a new wai ver that replaces an existing waiver.
+Category 4: Sub-Category 4:

+Complete this part for a renewal applicat ion or a new waiver that replaces an existing waiver.
 Select one :

-Service is included in approved waiver.
-There is no change in service specifications.